jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_publicationfailure.md

 ---
-title: Replication - Publication Failure Alarm
+title: Replication - Publication Failure alarm
 tags: [replication_alarms]
 last_updated: July 29, 2016
 summary: "The Replication - Publication Failure alarm alerts you to any publications that have failed."